 Although not shown in the picture, the board does have a wooden retaining bar fixed to its underside that wedges against the table to prevent the board from moving about when in play.

-Each board comes complete with a set of 5 un-smoothed ha'pennies and rules.
+Each board comes complete with a set of 5 un-smoothed ha'pennies.
+They work as they are but some people like to smooth them with emery cloth to make them glide better.
 Chalk is not included.
+Comes with rules.

 See also: The Rules of Shove Ha'penny